sanketpurandare/pipeline-simulator/README.md

 # pipeline-simulator

-Project toestimate the runtime and memory for torch.distributed.pipelineing
+Project to estimate the runtime and memory for torch.distributed.pipelineing